 Advocates of attachment parenting make two major claims:

-This is unfortunate, because there is a lot of scientific evidence supporting the idea that secure attachments and responsive parenting benefit kids.
-Here’s a sample.
+This is unfortunate, because there is good evidence supporting the claims of attachment parenting advocates.

 As noted above, securely-attached children are more likely to explore on their own (Mercer 2006).